 This week’s watering advice

-- Conditions: The soil is still wet under the surface.
+Conditions: It’s warming up, but the soil may still be wet under the surface.

 Do you need professional assistance?
 Check out this short list of local certified landscape professionals!